Sunday, November 2, 2025

 The Challenge

-Outside, as Beatrice stood with the Emperor, Naron, and Jumei, the air twisted.
+As Beatrice stood with her fox sons, and with the Emperor, Naron, and Jumei, the air twisted.
 A voice—disembodied, mocking—filled the space around them.

 Then came the flames.